Qk2507/comp115Project2-capu/README.md

 The program demonstrates basic concepts in Python game development, including:

-- Drawing shapes and UI elements using Pygame
+- Drawing shapes and user - interface elements using Pygame
 - Using functions to organize and modularize code
 - Handling keyboard and mouse input
 - Implementing game loops and timed events